AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 If you prefer to have a dark background for your Customer Journey Analytics user interface, you can toggle to [!UICONTROL Dark theme].

-1. Click the Experience Cloud user icon at the top right.
+1. Select the Experience Cloud user icon at the top right.

    ![dark-theme](assets/dark-theme.png)